iuf/xstyle/rules.md

 Examples:

 * The landing of a unispin is part of the skill.
 The rider can only reach the point of beeing in control after landing.
+If the rider is hopping 4 times without control and then falls off the unicycle, the skill does not count.
 * In coasting, the rider is in control after getting far enough.
 Getting back to pedals is a separate skill.

 Negative aspects like dismounts are ignored.
 Every judge can use blank sheets of paper to take notes.